What Is a Penetration Test?

 The penetration testing process typically involves several steps, including:

-1. Planning and Reconnaissance.
-This phase involves gathering information about the target system, network or application, including IP addresses, domain names and other publicly available information.
+- Planning and Reconnaissance.
+This phase involves gathering information about the target system, network, or application, including IP addresses, domain names, and other publicly available information.

-2. Scanning.
-This phase involves using tools to scan for vulnerabilities such as open ports, known vulnerabilities and misconfigurations.
+- Scanning.
+This phase involves using tools to scan for vulnerabilities such as open ports, known vulnerabilities, and misconfigurations.

-3. Gaining Access.
-This phase involves exploiting the vulnerabilities discovered during the scanning phase to gain access to the target system or network.
+- Gaining Access.
+This phase exploits the vulnerabilities discovered during the scanning phase to access the target system or network.

-5. Analysis and Reporting.
-This phase involves analyzing the results of the penetration test and preparing a report that identifies vulnerabilities, prioritizes them based on risk and provides recommendations for remediation.
+- Analysis and Reporting.
+This phase involves analyzing the penetration test results and preparing a report that identifies vulnerabilities, prioritizes them based on risk, and provides recommendations for remediation.

 Act Before an Attacker Does

-Laurie Head has more than 25 years of IT industry experience and is a co-owner of AIS Network
+Laurie Head has over 25 years of IT industry experience and is a co-owner of AIS Network.